Aircraft / Ultralight Registration

 Antique, Classic, or Warbird

 Antique, Classic, or Warbird Aircraft may be permanently registered with the North Dakota Aeronautics Commission using SFN 14378.
 An aircraft that qualifies for permanent registration may be used only for display, airshow demonstration, testing and maintenance, and preparation flights necessary to maintain flight safety of operations.
-These aircraft cannot be used for conducting commercial or private aviation businesses.
+These aircraft cannot be used for personal use or conducting commercial or business aviation.
 Permanent registration may be transferred to a new owner.
-The one-time permanent fee for an antique, classic or warbird aircraft is $ 125.00.
+The one-time permanent fee for an antique, classic, or warbird aircraft is $ 125.00.

 "Antique aircraft" means an aircraft built and originally federally certified by its manufacturer before January 1, 1941.